epsilon537/boxlambda/docs/forth-c-ffi.md

 ### Register Usage in case of Forth Calling C

-To maintain the Forth environment when Forth calls a C function, the C code has to execute as if it were a Forth Words.
+To maintain the Forth environment when Forth calls a C function, the C code has to execute as if it were a Forth Word.

 The table below summarizes the actions that should be taken per register.